Cesar-Quintero/Cesar-Quintero/README.md

   </a>
 </p>

-Full-Stack Software Engineer, I am motivated by the power of technology as a tool to help people do amazing thing and create positive change in the world.
+Full-Stack Software Engineer, I am motivated by the power of technology as a tool to help people do amazing things and create positive change in the world.

 See [my website](https://realcesarquintero.com/) for more information!